Cool Runnings: 7 Things I Learned About African Winters

 Disclosure: This post contains some affiliate links, which means I get commissions for purchases made through links in this post.

 BASKING under the warmth of my air conditioner’s ‘heat’ function, I sip on a cup of raspberry herbal tea.
 It’s June and I’m ushering in another winter season in the southern African nation of Namibia.

-Africa is often stereotyped by the relentless humidity and heat of it’s western nations, but temperatures in many parts of the continent can dip surprisingly low, to the point of what many refer to as actual ‘winter’ seasons.
+Africa is often stereotyped by the relentless humidity and heat of it’s western nations, but temperatures in many parts of the continent can dip surprisingly low.
+Yes, there are actual ‘winter’ seasons in many African countries.

 In southern African countries, a winter hits from about June to August.
-Nights and early morning temperatures in Botswana, South Africa, Swaziland, Lesotho, Zimbabwe and Namibia where I live can occasionally go all the way down to the 40s or even below freezing.
+Nights and early morning temperatures in Botswana, South Africa, Swaziland, Lesotho, Zimbabwe, and Namibia (where I live) can even go close to freezing.
 I cracked up the other day when a Namibian Facebook friend of mine visiting South Africa posted, "JOBURG IS DAMN COLD!"

 Depending on your elevation, temperatures in Kenya can drop below 50°F (10°C).
 North African nations like Tunisia and Libya also experience pretty chilly weather, where temperatures sometimes struggle to reach 50°F.

 From the insane temperature drops to lugging around a winter coat on an 80 degree day... my eight winters in Namibia have taught me a few things.
 Here's what I've learned about life in chilly African weather.

 1. You will have to dress for summer during the day and winter at night.

 It’s not odd for some African nations to have a high afternoon temperature in the 70s or mid 80s fahrenheit but then have a massive drop to the 30s and 40s at night during their winter months.
 This can make choosing your outfit a bit tricky, particularly if you have an entire day of events.
 Dressing in layers is key!